TayTayTheKiller/Personal-EHC/README.md

 };
 ```

+5 Find the line `if (!isDedicated) then {` and replace with `if (!isDedicated && hasInterface) then {`

-5 open you mission.sqm fine the class Groups and add an extra item to it using this code
+6 open you mission.sqm fine the class Groups and add an extra item to it using this code

 		class Item2 //don't forget to change the total number of items in class Groups
 		{